noejon/honey-insurance-challenge/README.md

 I decided to choose the latter.
 The appliance might have been turned on and off during the day but a sneaky bug was introduced in the appliance, and events are no longer sent.
 It is then better to handle the error and log it (along with a possible appliance ID, model or any relevant information).

 After implementing the previous checks I realised that it might be a good thing to check for the absence of both of them.
 If both are missing we potentially have two bugs on our hands, and just one of them logged.

+More potential edge cases to check:

+- If the initial state is neither on or off
+- An event state is neither on or off
+- Timestamp is not an integer
+- Timestamp is negative
+- Timestamp is more than 1439